 The Altitude: Val d’Isère is one of the few places in mainland Europe suitable for altitude training camps but chances are you won’t spend weeks acclimatizing.
 Climb the Iseran and you’ve got 14km at 2,000m above sea level or higher and you’ll notice it.
-You’ll be slower in the “thinner” the air but what really suffers is your sprint or attack, you can handle a short anaerobic burst but you’ll pay cash for the recovery.
+You’ll be slower in the “thinner” the air, but what really suffers is your sprint or attack, you can handle a short anaerobic burst but you’ll pay cash for the recovery.
 The trick is to avoid sharp efforts: if you must drop a friend or rival do it gradually or better still trick them into accelerating hard so you can pass them while they’re asphyxiated.

 When to ride: it opens in May or June and closes in October.
 If you’re in the area for few days pick the right day with warm weather and clear blue skies because if the weather turns nasty it can be a long ride back.

 Cheat?
-Ride and you’ll be overtaken by many cars, some with bikes inside or on the roof.
+Ride and you’ll be overtaken by plenty of cars, some with bikes inside or on the roof.
 Many drive to Val d’Isère to experience the climb’s upper slopes, skipping the first 30km.
 Do these people fast-forward through films too?
 There is some wisdom in escaping the earlier section.
 Your choice but what if you start a habit, that you drive to Valloire for the Galibier and park in Trafoi for the Stelvio, “just to save time”?